Master of Science in Instructional Leadership

 Dr. Sidney R. Castle

 This program will develop leadership skills, particularly involving working with school change, for teachers who are interested in being school leaders but are not ready or interested in becoming administrators.
 A school leader is a teacher who may be involved in leading by serving on school committees, acting as club sponsors or team coaches, and may be involved as a change agent within the school.
 An administrator is a certified staff member who has an administrative degree and serves in an administrative position.
 The degree is a collaborative effort between the Teacher Education and Educational Administration Departments.
 It combines the five National Board Certified Teaching courses and five courses from the Educational Administration program that deal with leadership.
-At the conclusion of the program, the candidate has the opportunity to submit the portfolios and take the exam required for the National Board for Professional Teaching Standards certification process receive a Master of Science degree.
-Students who are interested in the option of obtaining the California Preliminary administrative certificate should speak with the faculty advisor.
+At the conclusion of the program, the candidate has the opportunity to submit the portfolios and take the exam required for the National Board for Professional Teaching Standards certification process and receive a Master of Science degree.
+Students who are interested in the option of obtaining the California Preliminary Administrative Certificate should speak with the faculty advisor.

 Program Learning Outcomes